Nutrition

 3. Nuts and Seeds

 Looking for foods that relieve stress in bite-sized form?
-Then reach for nuts and seeds!
-Cashews, chia seeds, walnuts and more are packed with magnesium, healthy fats and immunity-boosting antioxidants.
+Then reach for nuts and seeds.
+Cashews, chia seeds, walnuts and other varieties are packed with magnesium, healthy fats and antioxidants that support overall wellness.

 Nuts and Seeds Are a Good Source Of: